World Dairy Expo FAQs

 May I bring in cattle from outside the United States?

 Yes.
-As long as you meet the import requirements established by the USDA, your animals may attend the World Dairy Expo.
+You must meet the import requirements established by the USDA for your animals to attend the World Dairy Expo.
 You can learn more about importing cattle from other countries by visiting USDA's live animal import website.
 Choose the country of origin and the type of cattle.

 Cattle may have additional requirements to return to their country of origin, including requirements for influenza A testing for lactating dairy cattle.
 You can find more information at USDA's live animal export website.
 Choose the country of destination, species, and type of cattle.